Jbleezy/BO1-Reimagined/README.md

 * Try to use BO1 Thompson sprint and dive anims (need to be adjusted)
 * Modify Gersch Device to use projectileSpeedUp instead of projectileSpeedRelativeUp
 * Get weapons to not lose damage when going through surfaces (already have fix in gsc, try to add fix from weapon file)
-* Try using mtl_silver_etching images for WaW pap camo
 * Add BO2 meat FX and grief FX in game
 * Fix BO1 ray gun first raise anim lasting too long at the end